Aider-AI/aider/website/_posts/2024-07-01-sonnet-not-lazy.md

 this initially presented a few challenges that prevented aider from taking maximum advantage of Sonnet's capabilities.
-It was often hitting the 4k output token limit, truncating its coding in mid-stream.
+Sonnet was often hitting the 4k output token limit, truncating its coding in mid-stream.

 It's been worth the effort to adapt aider to work